justinjjlee/NHL-Analytics/docs/collection/market_expectation_eda/NHL_and_Market_Expectations.md

-## Implications: No fortune telling in the NHL
+## Implications: No fortune telling in NHL

 I document evidence that the market expectation for NHL is quite lagging, and the power of expectations mainly comes from extreme and obvious performers (exceedingly outperforming and underperforming teams).
 A substantial gain based on the bets would require one to 'beat the market,' bet against the market, and those expectations to be correct.
 The evidence shown here fails to show a confidence individual (agents) achieving such outcome consistently to build wealth.